 See below for early betting markets on this years Futurity Stakes.‘Odds not currently available’

-There are only nine runners in the $500,000 Italktravel Futurity Stakes.
+There are eleven runners in the $500,000 Italktravel Futurity Stakes.
 Six of them raced in the Orr Stakes a fortnight ago.
-The short-priced favourite is Black Heart Bart who won the Orr in a dominant fashion and loves this track and distance.
-Second favouritism is shared between Turn Me Loose who won this race last year and was 2nd in the Orr last start, and Palentino who charged home for 4th in the Orr.
+The early favourite is Brave Smash who was held up and flew home for a close 3rd in the Orr.
+Second favouritism is shared between Tosen Stardom who ran 2nd in this race last year, and three-year-old Mighty Boss who was less than a length behind the winner in the Orr.

 The following are the top 4 selections from our tipster panel for this years race.